Darren Bergman

-Darren Bergman is a South African politician who has served as Shadow Minister of International Relations and Cooperation since 2019 and has been a Member of Parliament for the Democratic Alliance since 2014.
-He was Shadow Deputy Minister of Sport and Recreation between 2014 and 2019.
+Darren Bergman is a South African politician who has been a Member of the National Assembly of South Africa for Democratic Alliance since 2014.
+Within the DA Shadow Cabinet, he was Shadow Deputy Minister of Sport and Recreation between 2014 and 2019, Shadow Minister of International Relations and Cooperation between 2019 and 2023 and Shadow Deputy Minister of Trade, Industry and Competition between 2023 and 2024.